michaelwagstaff/RocketSim/README.md

 For testing UI design the simulaion data is disabled.
 To enable this uncomment the function call in `findOrbitHeight()` Data can be viewed in the console.

+## To Do

+- Make backend DB interaction work
+- Create a trajectory line the curves round the Earth
+- Use Google's OAuth service for authentication
+- Improve the physics simulation accuracy